 Theoretically, keratoconjunctivitis sicca (KCS, dry eye) could occur in dogs with long-term use of Albon.
 Stop giving the medication and consult your veterinarian if your pet experiences discharge from the eye, redness of the eye, squinting, or other signs related to the eye.

 Uncommon side effects include anemia resulting in pale gums and tiredness; low platelets resulting in bleeding tendencies; fever; loss of appetite, vomiting or diarrhea; joint inflammation (arthritis) resulting in lameness; kidney damage resulting in increased thirst and urination; and skin rashes with possible sensitivity to sunlight.

+What should I do if I know of or suspect there has been an overdose?
 If an overdose should occur, you may see signs listed in the side effects (above).
 If you observe any of these signs or know or suspect your pet has had an overdose, contact your veterinarian immediately.

+What should I avoid when giving my pet Albon?
 Consult your veterinarian before using sulfadimethoxine with other medications including vitamins and supplements and antacids since interactions may occur.